Cypros (wife of Herod Agrippa): Life

-By the help of Herodias, she convinced Herod Antipas to appoint Herod Agrippa as governor in Tiberias in Galileen.
+With the help of Herodias, in 25 EC she convinced Herod Antipas to appoint Herod Agrippa as governor in Tiberias in Galilee.

-When Agrippa and Antipas became involved in conflict and Agrippa wished to return to Rome, Cypros successfully negotiated a loan from the banker Alexander de Alabarch of Alexandria to finance his exile.
+In 34 CE, when Agrippa and Antipas became involved in conflict, Agrippa wished to return to Rome.
+Cypros II accompanied him as far as Alexandria, where she successfully negotiated a loan from the banker Alexander the Alabarch of Alexandria, to finance his exile and a make it possible for him to live in accordance with his rank during his exile in Rome.